 By the time we finished the hike it was around noon on the fifth day; we were hungry, sweaty, stinky and exhausted.
 I wanted to squeeze in a good workout and chose to run the last 3 miles, so I would like to think I was the stinkiest of the crew.
 We ate our last lunch together, had a few beers, and started the 2 hour drive back to Santa Marta.
 We were sad to part ways with our new friends but were happy to have a proper bed, air conditioning, and a shower.

-We hiked in and boated out (the boat ride out was VERY bumpy.
-Wait, bumpy is an understatement, we almost died).
-The camping situation is persnicky – it’s first come, first served, no reservations and you have to wait in a long line to get either a hammock (they seemed to be the most popular) or a tent (which was pretty gross considering how many people sleep on the pads and how sweaty you get in a tent in the morning).
+Because it is a National Park you’ll need to hik in – which is actually great because it means you can enjoy nature an the beaches have still not been built up or commercialized.
+However, the camping situation is rather persnickety – it’s first come, first served, no reservations and you have to wait in a long line to get either a hammock (they seemed to be the most popular) or a tent (which was pretty gross considering how many people sleep on the pads and how sweaty you get in a tent in the morning).